jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 issue &lt;Issuer Domain Name> \[; &lt;name>=&lt;value> ]* :  The issue property
-   entry authorizes the holder of the domain name &lt;Issuer Domain Name> or a party acting under the explicit authority of the holder of that domain name to issue certificates for the domain name in which the property is published.
+   entry authorizes the holder of the domain name &lt;Issuer Domain Name> or a party acting under the explicit authority of the holder of that domain name to issue certificates for domain names where this property tag is in the domain name's relevant resource record set.

 issuewild &lt;Issuer Domain Name> \[; &lt;name>=&lt;value> ]* :  The issuewild
-   property entry authorizes the holder of the domain name &lt;Issuer Domain Name> or a party acting under the explicit authority of the holder of that domain name to issue wildcard certificates for the domain name in which the property is published.
+   property entry authorizes the holder of the domain name &lt;Issuer Domain Name> or a party acting under the explicit authority of the holder of that domain name to issue certificates for wildcard domain names where this property tag is in the wildcard domain name's relevant resource record set.

 iodef &lt;URL> :  Specifies a URL to which an issuer MAY report certificate issue requests that are inconsistent with the issuer's